This sweet and spicy sesame glazed corn on the cob is the only way you’ll cook corn from here on out! A summer side dish masterpiece.

 The usual cure for this kind of behavior is slathering something in Sriracha, however, I wanted to do something I would like too.

 Spicy Hoisin and Sesame Glazed Corn

-Spicy Hoisin and Sesame Glazed Corn recipe from Sunset Magazine
+Spicy Hoisin and Sesame Glazed Corn on the Cob

 - 1/4 cup hoisin sauce